Adopted September 2020

 3) Infrastructure

 a.
-Support adequate funding and regulation to maintain the safety and capacity of an efficient road, bridge and rail system
+Support efforts to maintain the safety and capacity of an efficient road, bridge and rail system

 b.
-Advocate for access to reliable and affordable electric and telecommunications services statewide
+Advocate for access to reliable and affordable electric and communications services

 c.
 Support territorial integrity for rural electric cooperatives